openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 # How to Create a Python Component
 There are two types of Python components that are supported, setuptools-based components and basic Python components.
-Basic Python components are quicker to set up, but have no form of dependency management.
+Basic Python components are quicker to set up, but have no built-in support for dependency management.
+All dependencies must be handled by the developer.
 Setuptools-based components are recommended since they use setuptools and pip for dependency management.

 ## Get openmpf-python-component-sdk
 In order to create a Python component you will need to clone the [openmpf-python-component-sdk repository](https://github.com/openmpf/openmpf-python-component-sdk) if you don't already have it.
 While not technically required, it is recommended to also clone the [openmpf-build-tools repository](https://github.com/openmpf/openmpf-build-tools).
-The rest of the steps assume you cloned openmpf-python-component-sdk and put in `~/openmpf-projects/openmpf-python-component-sdk`.
+The rest of the steps assume you cloned openmpf-python-component-sdk to `~/openmpf-projects/openmpf-python-component-sdk`.
 The rest of the steps also assume that if you cloned the openmpf-build-tools repository, you cloned it to `~/openmpf-projects/openmpf-build-tools`.

 ## Setup Python Component Libraries
-The component packaging steps require that wheel files for mpf_component_api, mpf_component_util, and their dependencies are available in the `~/mpf-sdk-install/python/wheelhouse` directory.
+The component packaging steps require that wheel files for `mpf_component_api`, `mpf_component_util`, and their dependencies are available in the `~/mpf-sdk-install/python/wheelhouse` directory.

 If you have openmpf-build-tools, then you can run: